Better Drug Commercialization Strategies Powered by AI

 Therapeutic area landscaping and trend identification

 Our CAAVTM technology uses proprietary self-learning life sciences ontology to find and link various concepts from the public literature domain while reducing noise.
-Valuable insights are generated from 97% of publicly available data that is crawled, aggregated, analyzed, and visualized.
+Valuable insights are generated from over 95% of publicly available data that is crawled, aggregated, analyzed, and visualized.
 This ensures strategic decision-making based on the latest information and provides a real-time exhaustive research library on demand to pinpoint and validate optimal indications.
 Innoplexus enables therapeutic area landscaping and trend identification to better streamline the commercialization process.
 By identifying therapeutic areas that are underserved by available drugs, pharma companies can adjust their strategies to effectively commercialize the developed drugs and make way for better ROI.

 Salesforce sizing and KOL discovery

 To optimize commercialization, pharma companies need effective strategies for field force targeting.
 Innoplexus has developed a self-learning ontology trained to recognize life sciences terms and understand concepts, making it easy to leverage insights with triangulated prescription, KOL, facility type, and epidemiological data.
 It enables recognition of KOLs such as presidents of medical associations and foundations, thought leaders in the life sciences and medical domain, pharma industry experts, public speakers, and researchers.
 In addition, this specialized life sciences ontology allows for identification of external business opportunities through network analysis and research graphs.